Discover the Penguin books that shaped us

 Beejay Silcox, The Guardian

 Namwali Serpell was born in Lusaka and lives in New York.
-She has received a 2020 Windham-Campbell Prize for fiction, the 2015 Caine Prize for African Writing, and a 2011 Rona Jaffe Foundation Writers' Award.
-Her debut novel, The Old Drift, won the Anisfield-Wolf Book Award for fiction, the Arthur C. Clarke Award for science fiction, and the Los Angeles Times' Art Seidenbaum Award for First Fiction; it was named one of the 100 Notable Books of 2019 by the New York Times Book Review and one of Time Magazine's 100 Must-Read Books of the Year.
-Her nonfiction book, Stranger Faces, was a finalist for a National Book Critics Circle Award for criticism.
-Her short story, 'Take It', was a finalist for the 2020 Sunday Times Audible Short Story Award.
-She is a Professor of English at Harvard.
+Her debut novel, The Old Drift, won the Anisfield-Wolf Book Award, the Arthur C. Clarke Award, and the Los Angeles Times’s Art Seidenbaum Award for First Fiction.
+Her second novel, The Furrows, was a finalist for the National Book Critics Circle Award and selected as one of The New York Times’s Ten Best Books of the Year.
+Her book of criticism, Stranger Faces, was a finalist for the National Book Critics Circle Award.
+She is a professor of English at Harvard University.